Docs

 The routes.json file is used to set up the frontend module's static metadata.
 These include:

-• The pages that frontend module provides
+• The pages that the frontend module provides

 • The backend dependencies that frontend module requires.
 This is an object that tells the frontend application what OpenMRS server modules the frontend module depends on, and what versions.
 If these dependencies are not met, administrators will be alerted